m3dwards/parity-website/content/directory/odyssey-new-media/index.md

 [[products]]
   title = "SEO Training"
-  description = "Learn essential SEO strategies and process so you can maximise your SEO strategy and boots your traffic and rankings on Google and other search engines." price_prx = "250" price_gbp = "" category = "Business Services" image = "training-seo.jpg"
+  description = "Learn essential SEO strategies and process so you can maximise your SEO strategy and boost your traffic and rankings on Google and other search engines." price_prx = "250" price_gbp = "" category = "Business Services" image = "training-seo.jpg"
 [[products]]
   title = "PPC Training"
-  description = "Learn essential PPC strategies and process so you can maximise your AdWords and other online search ad campaigns." price_prx = "250" price_gbp = "" category = "Business Services"
+  description = "Learn essential Pay Per Click (PPC) strategies and process so you can maximise your AdWords and other online search ad campaigns." price_prx = "250" price_gbp = "" category = "Business Services"